ahsankhan530/ReactJs_portfolio/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.
+###'HEroku'
+This web is deploy on heroku
+Runs the app in the development mode.<br>
+Open [https://salty-spire-82029.herokuapp.com](https://salty-spire-82029.herokuapp.com) to view it in the browser.

 ### `npm test`